If you’ve ever led worship at a conference… WoW! 🤩

-If you have never led worship at a conference – wow!
-People don’t need warming up, they turn up hot!
+People don’t need warming up, they turn up hot! 🔥

-By the times we’re at the second song people are encountering God like never before, being set free and tears are flowing at the awesomeness of Almighty God!
+By the second song, people are encountering God like never before, being set free and tears are flowing at the awesomeness of Almighty God!

 In a word: expectation (faith)

 Can you imagine if we could take the life-changing conference experience and transfer it to our Sunday morning services?

 Growing expectation (faith) in your church is vital to its growth and success.

 Higher levels of expectation equal higher levels of anointing, higher numbers of lives changed and higher impact level and success of your church.

 “Then He (Jesus) touched their eyes, saying, “According to your faith let it be to you.””